 Assistance with note-taking is an accommodation that may benefit students who need to focus their attention and concentration on listening, or who find taking notes difficult due to a physical, visual, learning, or hearing limitation.
 There are a variety of options for students to consider for note-taking assistance, including the use of technological devices (ex., digital recorders and LiveScribe smart pens).
 Some students, however, may request a student to take notes for them.

-Your role as a note taker is very important to ensuring that the student has equal access to the course content.
+The role of a note taker is very important to ensuring that the student has equal access to the course content.
 Note takers should possess the ability to focus and take comprehensive and well-structured notes.
 In addition, it is essential that note takers maintain confidentiality at all times.
 Additional expectations for note takers are outlined in the Code of Ethics.

-STEP 3: Complete a 1-hour, online note taker training through the Described and Captioned Media Program (DCMP) and provide DSS with a copy of your "Verification of Training Completion Certificate".
+STEP 4 (optional but recommended): Complete a 1-hour, online note taker training through the Described and Captioned Media Program (DCMP) and provide DSS with a copy of your "Verification of Training Completion Certificate".

 For questions or more information on the note taking procedure, please call (815) 921-2371.